CavernCrawlers/CavernCrawlers.github.io/TierThreeSpells.md

 - **Save:** none
 - **Components:** Gestures, Incantations and a corpse

 Upon touching the target corpse, the caster may ask it up to 3 questions within 1 minute and the target is compelled to answer either "yes" or "no".
 It is not required to elaborate any further.
-Once the 3 question is asked or the duration expires, the corpse returns to an inanimate state and cannot be targeted by this spell again for 24 hours.
+Once the 3rd question is answered or the duration expires, the corpse returns to an inanimate state and cannot be targeted by this spell again for 24 hours.

 *Upcasting*